Jak57/documentation/libvpx.md

    * num = 1, and den = FPS (frame per second)

 9. vpx_codec_er_flags_t g_error_resilient
+   * Configure error-resilient feature.
+   * Helps in mitigating the effect of packet loss or corruption during transmission.
+   * Enables the codec to encode or decode video in a way that reduces the impact of error.
+   * Flags:
+      * VPX_ERROR_RESILIENT_DEFAULT
+         * Enables the default error-resilience settings.
+         * Usually ensures that frames are independently decodable (intra-coded) to reduce dependency between frames.
+      * VPX_ERROR_RESILIENT_PARTITIONS
+         * Makes partitions of a single frame independently decodable.
+         * Helps mitigate the impact of packet loss on the entire frame.
+    * Encoding:
+      * The encoder may insert additional intra-coded blocks or independently decodable frame partitions.
+    * Decoder:
+      * The decoder can recover from corrupted data by skipping damaged partitions or reconstructing frames using intra-coded data.

 10. **enum vpx_enc_pass g_pass**
     * Multi-pass encoding mode
     * For single pass: VPX_RC_ONE_PASS